SakibAhmedShuva/Training-XLM-Roberta-on-Google-Colab/README.md

-# Training XLM-RoBERTa on Google Colab
+# Training XLM-RoBERTa with spaCy on Google Colab

 This repository contains a Jupyter notebook for training an XLM-RoBERTa model on Google Colab.
 The notebook demonstrates how to set up the environment, load necessary libraries, and train the model using spaCy.